segmentio/segment-docs/src/engage/audiences/linked-audiences-iterable.md

 ### Advanced Email Example

-UUse the Segment custom event payload schema to build an abandoned cart email campaign where you can use [#each](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars#iterating-over-all-values-each) to run a block of code repeatedly.
-In this example, you can use a for loop to list all of the products and their related prices in a customer’s shopping cart.
+Use the Segment custom event payload schema to build an abandoned cart email campaign where you can use [#each](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars#iterating-over-all-values-each) to run a block of code repeatedly.
+In this example, you can list all of the products and their related prices in a customer’s shopping cart.

 When an email is sent, it lists all of the products and their related prices in your customer’s shopping cart.
 It might look like the following screenshot: